radview/webload-documentation/docs/recorder/configuring_recorder_options.md

 The Project Options are settings for WebLOAD Recorder that will be in effect for each script you create.

 - **Default Project Options** are settings that will be in effect for each script you create.
 Each script created or edited in WebLOAD Recorder is automatically assigned these defaults.
 You can modify these settings to your specifications.
-- ![ref13]**Current Project Options** are settings that will override the Default Project Options settings and affect only the currently open script.
+-**Current Project Options** are settings that will override the Default Project Options settings and affect only the currently open script.
 You can modify these settings to your specifications.

 > ##### **Notes:**
 > The Current Project Options dialog boxes are the same as the Default Project Options dialog boxes *except* for the title.